fugal-dy/deskdrawer/README.md

   - after cloning the repo make sure the script is executable
     - `chmod +x highlander.sh`
     - and, for convenience, the directory that holds it is added to your `$PATH`
-    - you further might want to copy or symlinc it to an already existing directory that holds your custom scripts.
+    - you further might want to copy or symlink it to an already existing directory that holds your custom scripts.
 In that case make sure to provide the absolute path as a first arguemnt to the
       `ln -s $PDW/path/to/repo/scripts/highlander.sh $PWD/.local/usr/bin/highlander`.